questionlp/podcast-bot/README.md

 ## Development

-Use the included `requirements-dev.txt` to install both the script and script development dependencies.
+Use the included `requirements-dev.txt` to install both the application and development dependencies.

 The project makes generous use to type hints to help with code documentation and can be very helpful when using Python language servers in Visual Studio Code, tools such as [mypy](http://mypy-lang.org), and others.